 - An outsourced agency can charge from $750 to $2500 a month depending on the services provided.
 However, you don’t need to worry about payroll or benefits.

 - Having a intern part-time is way less expensive, however, you forfeit experience and marketing savviness.
 (BTW, if the intern is not getting college credit, you have to pay them.)

 - If hiring a full-time employee, you have to consider salary and benefits, but you have more control over them.

 - Train an existing employee.
-Please don’t tell your receptionist or office manager that they’re going to start doing social media marketing too!
+Please don’t tell your receptionist or office manager that they’re going to start doing social media marketing, too!
 They need to be trained to do it properly.
 Are they creative?
 Can they write up a blog or tell a story?
 Can they create a eye-catching promotional post that generate leads?

 - Learn how to do it all yourself!
 If you learn how to properly use the tools, you have total control of your marketing.
 It takes more time up front between learning and building a following.
 However, once a following is built, you can manage it in 30-60 minutes a day (besides blogging).